-Children still become available for adoption in India primarily because of the extreme economic disadvantages of their birth family or the social stigma of single parenthood.
+Dillon International began placing children from India with U.S. families in 1986.
+Children become available for adoption in India primarily because of the extreme economic disadvantages of their birth families and the social stigma of single parenthood.

 Length of Marriage

 - At least 2 years for first marriage

 - At least 2.5 years if second marriage for either spouse

 - For NRI families, no more than 2 children

 - If adopting a child with special needs, no more than 5 children.
 Larger families will be reviewed on a case-by-case basis.

 - At discretion of CARA, may be required for other adult members of the household.

 - Families may choose gender